Behind the Red Door (film)

-Behind the Red Door is an English drama film directed by Matia Karrell and released in 2003.
+Behind the Red Door is a 2003 drama film directed by Matia Karrell.
 The lead characters in the movie are Kyra Sedgwick, Kiefer Sutherland and Stockard Channing.
 The film depicts the relationship between a sister and her brother, who is suffering from the fatal disease AIDS.

 Plot

 Natalie Haddad (Kyra Sedgwick) is a talented photographer living in New York City who is undergoing a financial crisis.
 Her friend Julia (Stockard Channing) finds for her a two-day job in Boston for US$20,000, which Natalie has to accept.
 Upon her arrival at Boston, she finds that her arrogant gay brother Roy (Kiefer Sutherland), a successful designer, had hired her.
 Their relationship was broken 10 years earlier and since then they had not seen each other.
 When Natalie finishes her assignment, her brother Roy asks her to stay for the next day, as he has organised a birthday party for himself.
 After the birthday party, Roy tells her that he is suffering from AIDS.
 Although Roy is insufferably snobbish and manipulative, he manages to exert a curious control over Natalie, forcing her to confront several disturbing, long-suppressed memories of her past (shown in black-and-white flashbacks).
 She agrees to stay with him and in due course of time their fraternal relationship develops again.